Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 # Upcoming

 ### b23 (not yet released)
+- restored "E" in shop menu
+- removed buzzer sound when esper swapping
 - added a line about the new rage menu to Gau's tutorial
-- difficulty selector in config menu (Nowea, Seibaby): Normal/Hard (Hard doubles enemy's speed)
+- removed near fatal zigger/charm hack cause needs more polish
+- fixed Seraph not highlighting petrify/death resistance
+- added an event to explain dances after recruiting Mog
-- added Choreography hack (by Sir Newton Fig) for testing:
+- added Choreography hack (by Sir Newton Fig) for testing

-This patch restructures the Dance command, breaking each biome's list of steps up into two categories: Shift steps and Repeat steps.
-Shift steps are those that can be chosen from when you dance a new background.
-Repeat steps are those that can be chosen when you choose a dance that matches the current background.
-There are 2 steps in each category, with probabilities as follows:
-Shift steps: 80%/20%
-Repeat steps: 60%/40%

-Due to the fluid nature of this system, the following core Dance mechanics have also changed:
-Dance status is no longer persistent under any circumstances.
-Instead, the Moogle Charm removes stumble rates entirely (otherwise dictated by Stamina).
-The intended purpose of this patch is to replace unpredictability with effort and planning.
-Any time you select a Dance, there will only be 2 possible outcomes, one of which is more likely than the other to occur.
-By mixing up dances from round to round, you can create routines of desired effects instead of simply camping out on a single Dance and hoping for the best – though this can still be useful at times, too.

 ### 2.2 roadmap:
 - Power/target alt description
-- Fixed dual wield penalty shown regardless of whether you're using a second weapon
+- Fix dual wield penalty shown regardless of whether you're using a second weapon
-- Fixed "If Near Fatal causes Zinger to be removed from a target, any remaining strikes will target whoever is in the 2nd slot"
+- Fix Near Fatal hack bugs
-- Added Brave New World subtitle to the ingame animated title
+- Add Brave New World subtitle to the ingame animated title
 - Allow Esper menu to open "Curative Ally Targeting" submenu
 - Import Alphabetical Lore by Silent Enigma: useless for english version but useful for translations or future lores edits
 - Phoenix glitch fix